Border security in the United States: Airports

 More than 87 million people enter the U.S. every year through airports, which makes them a primary point of entry for potential terrorists.
-For example, in May 2012, the C.I.A. revealed that it uncovered a plot to bring down a commercial plane using explosive devices.
-According to the C.I.A. these plans belonged to members of Al Qaeda.
+For example, in May 2012, the Central Intelligence Agency (CIA) revealed that it uncovered a plot to bring down a commercial plane using explosive devices.
+According to the CIA, these plans belonged to members of Al-Qaeda.

-The story of Ra’ed al-Banna demonstrates that the threat of an attack of this manner still exists.

 Current policies and security mechanisms

 Land borders

-In a 2008 article for the Manhattan Institute, Rudolph Giuliani claimed that border security is one of the most critical issues facing the United States today and should by monitored by a single organization that embraced CompStat, the organizational philosophy of the NYPD.
-A myriad of agencies guard America's land borders, including the United States Border Patrol, U.S. Immigration and Customs Enforcement(ICE), the Department of Homeland Security, and the National Guard.
+In a 2008 article for the Manhattan Institute, Rudolph Giuliani argued that border security was one of the most critical issues facing the United States, and should by monitored by a single organization that embraced CompStat, the organizational philosophy of the NYPD.
+A myriad of agencies guard U.S. land borders, including the United States Border Patrol, U.S. Immigration and Customs Enforcement (ICE), the DHS, and the National Guard.

-The Department of Homeland Security has completed nearly 700 miles of fencing along the borders.
-The Department of Homeland Security have reported that 20,700 border patrol agents in 2011.
+The DHS has completed nearly 700 miles of fencing along the borders, and, as of 2011, 20,700 border patrol agents were employed to guard the border.
 In addition, the Border Patrol now has more than 18,300 agents deployed on both the southern and northern border.
-The Department of Homeland Security uses technology along the border such as unattended ground sensors, truck-mounted mobile surveillance systems, remote video surveillance systems, unmanned aerial systems, fixed- and rotary-wing aircraft, and the Augmented Integrated Surveillance Intelligence System (ISIS).
+The DHS uses technology along the border such as unattended ground sensors, truck-mounted mobile surveillance systems, remote video surveillance systems, unmanned aerial systems, fixed- and rotary-wing aircraft, and the Augmented Integrated Surveillance Intelligence System (ISIS).

 Ports

 From 2001 to 2006, the Federal Government increased funding for port security by 700%.
-This increase in funding allowed the Department of Homeland Security to implement a defense in depth against external threats.
-U.S. Customs and Border Protection, the U.S. Coast Guard, Terminal Operator, and the Port Authority shared responsibility for providing security at American ports.
+This increase in funding allowed the DHS to implement a defense in depth against external threats.
+U.S. Customs and Border Protection, the U.S. Coast Guard, Terminal Operator, and the Port Authority shared responsibility for providing security at U.S. ports.
 In 2006, those agencies screened all cargo entering the country.
 U.S. Customs and Border Patrol utilized X-ray, gamma ray machines, and radiation detection devices to screen cargo, operating over 680 radiation portal monitors and over 170 large scale non-intrusive inspection devices.
 In addition, there were more than 600 canine teams that could "identify narcotics, bulk currency, human beings, explosives, agricultural pests, and chemical weapons" working U.S. ports of entry.

 Airports

-Airport security mechanisms must be quick, efficient, and effective due to the massive numbers of travelers, the Department of Homeland Security has implemented the Automated Targeting System, a data mining program.
+Due to the massive numbers of travelers, and the consequent pressure for airport security mechanisms to be quick, efficient, and effective, the DHS has implemented the Automated Targeting System, a data mining program.
 The Automated Targeting System works by collecting information from airlines such as passport data, credit card numbers, and identity information.
 That information is then run against a list of known terrorists, phone numbers connected to terrorist cells, and other pertinent intelligence data.